sdclibbery/tradr/README.md

 x Tidy price batch tracking into recorder.js
 * Switch from EUR to GBP as primary quote currency across the board x Home page
+ * Accounts service
  * Status page
+* Get GBP-EUR price for accounts service and account-history page from prices data, but hardcode there for now
 * Show current profit on status page
 * Highlight non-empty accounts on status page
 * ?Store off balance history data to avoid slow fetch for account history page??